shadawck/recon-archy/README.md

 # recon-archy
-Linkedin Tools (and maybe later other source) to reconstruct a company hierarchy from scraping relations and jobs title
+Linkedin Tools (and maybe later other source) to reconstruct a company hierarchy from scraping relations and jobs title.

+### Status

+* [x] crawl   : Crawl employees specific to a company
+* [ ] analyse : Perform analysis on collected data.
+* [ ] build   : Build organisational chart of the company.

 ## Dependencies
 First, make sure you have xdfb and openjdk-11-jre installed :